 Dental Care for Children: Hints and Tips For Healthy Teeth

-Healthy Eating – Cavity causing foods are those with a high sugar content.
-To reduce the risk of tooth decay it is important to reduce the total intake of sugary foods and the number of times sugars are eaten throughout the day.
+- Healthy Eating – Cavity causing foods are those with a high sugar content.
+To reduce the risk of tooth decay it is important to reduce the total intake of sugary foods.
+Limiting the number of times sugars are eaten throughout the day.

 - Healthy Drinking – Children should drink plenty of plain tap water and limit the consumption of soft drinks, sports drinks, cordials and fruit juices, which generally have a high sugar content.

 - Brush Twice a Day– It is important for kids to clean their teeth at least twice a day with a gentle but thorough brushing action using a soft brush with a small head and fluoride toothpaste.
 Correct regular brushing will reduce plaque build-up and tooth decay and help maintain healthy gums and teeth.
-Up to age eight, kids will need assistance to brush correctly, as most children lack the manual dexterity to brush correctly before eight years of age.
+Up to age eight, kids will need assistance to brush correctly.
+Most children lack the manual dexterity to brush correctly before eight years of age.

 - Floss Daily – Children should floss between their teeth every day to remove food and plaque from the spaces between teeth where their toothbrush may not be able to reach and clean.
-Supervision and assistance from an adult is highly recommended to ensure that kids adopt a daily flossing routine.
+An adult supervision and assistance is highly recommended to ensure that kids adopt a daily flossing routine.

 - Visit Your Dentist Regularly – It is recommended that from age three, children visit the dentist every six months for a thorough check-up.
 Regular check-ups from an early age reinforce good dental care and assist in reducing the need for fillings in the future.

 - Wear a Mouth Guard For Sport – It is important to play safe in all sports by protecting children’s teeth with a custom-made, professionally fitted mouth guard.
-Mouth guards are available in a range of colours, even team colours, and should always be worn when training and playing sport to minimise the risk of dental injury.
+Mouth guards are available in a range of colours (even team colours).
+Mouthgurads should always be worn when training and playing sport to minimise the risk of dental injury.